Lewis C. Merletti: Career with the United States Secret Service

 In 1974, Merletti joined the Secret Service as a special agent assigned to the Philadelphia Field Office later transferred to the New York City Field Office.
 In 1982, Merletti was transferred to The Office of Protective Operations in Washington DC.
 He volunteered for the newly established United States Secret Service’s Counter Assault Team (CAT).
-He completed training and received his designated CAT Operator Number in May of 1982.
+He completed training and received his designated CAT Operator Number in May 1982.
 CAT is a specialized tactical unit of the Secret Service, providing tactical support to the Presidential Protective Division; specializing in counter-ambush tactics and close-quarters combat (CQB).

 On April 29, 1993, The United States Department of the Treasury's Secretary Lloyd Benson and Assistant Secretary Of The Treasury for the Office of Enforcement, Ronald K. Noble, announced its plans to examine the Bureau of Alcohol Tobacco and Firearm's (ATF) execution of search and arrest warrants for David Koresh and other Branch Davidians at their compound near Waco, Texas on February 28, 1993.
 Benson and Noble selected Merletti, then the Secret Service's Deputy Assistant Director, as the "Assistant Project Director" to oversee the investigative team charged with the analysis and assessment of whether ATF's procedures, policies, and practices were adequate and whether they were followed up until the time ATF decided to raid the compound.
 The review "Report of The Department of the Treasury on the Bureau of Alcohol, Tobacco, and Firearms, Investigation of Vernon Wayne Howell also known as David Koresh" of the incident was assessed as being extensively and "brutally detailed" and a "biting review" of the incident.
 Merletti also defended this document to the Joint House Subcommittee regarding the Waco investigation.
 The overall report and his response to this was widely considered a courageous and candid evaluation of the events that took place.